 - Open the address bar in Windows Explorer and Internet Explorer.

-- Alt + F4 will close the program window currently active in Microsoft Windows.
+- Alt+F4 closes the program window currently active in Microsoft Windows.

-- Ctrl + F4 will close the open window within the current active window in Microsoft Windows.
+- Ctrl+F4 closes the open window or tab in the active window in Microsoft Windows.

 - Open the find, replace, and go to window in Microsoft Word.